rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ![arcade cabinet](arcade_cabinet.gif)

 [Carlo][carlosupina] is building a custom arcade cabinet that will be at RustConf 2022 in Portland.
-It is an opportunity for Rust gamedevs to share their games with the broader community.
+It is an opportunity for Rust game developers to share their games with the broader community.
 If you are interested in getting your game on the cabinet, read [this Twitter thread][arcade-cabinet-thread] and fill out the [interest form][arcade-interest-form].